Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 1. #### Attach the broker to the routing layer

+	At this stage you should have an *AMQ Broker* successfully deployed but running in isolation.
+Now it needs to be attached *Interconnect*.
+Follow the instructions below.

 	From namespace `amq-cluster2` navigate to:

 	- Web Console ➡ Operators ➡ Installed Operators ➡ AMQ Interconnect ➡ AMQ Interconnect ➡ cluster2-router-mesh ➡ YAML